-1. Incorrect band speed or feed force is being used.
+1. Incorrect band speed is being used.
 2. Choice of blade pitch is incorrect.
-3. Stock is not being clamped firmly to the worktable and/or optional vise jaws.
+3. Stock is not being clamped firmly to the worktable and/or by optional vise jaws.
 4. Check for worn or improperly adjusted saw guide inserts.
 5. Check for a worn saw guide back-up bearing.
 6. Check for a loose post.
-Adjust the two (2) spring plungers if necessary.
+Adjust the cover plate if necessary.
 7. Check for a poor weld in the saw band.
 8. Check for an incorrect saw band tension setting.